-Heme iron is only found in muscles and blood, hence why it is only in animal foods.
-Food that contain heme iron include meat, poultry, and seafood.
-About 40% of the iron found in animal foods is heme iron and the rest, about 60%, is non-heme iron.
+Heme iron is only found in muscles and blood, so it is only in animal foods.
+Food that contains heme iron includes meat, poultry, and seafood.
+About 40% of the iron in animal foods is heme iron, and the rest, about 60%, is non-heme iron.

 Non-heme iron is found in plant foods like whole grains, nuts, seeds, legumes, and leafy greens.
 Non-heme iron is also found in animal foods (animals eat plant foods that contain non-heme iron) and iron-fortified foods.

 - Canned sardines or tuna